FIND THE ANSWERS HERE

 what's included with my stay?

-If you purchased our package (five-night minimum), your stay includes one dinner and one experience, plus access to all yoga classes.
-Host-led experiences are held on a set schedule.
-We determine the schedule based on your responses to our survey (that we send upon booking).
-We'll email you a schedule and you can sign up in advance or upon arrival.
+If you purchased our package (five-night minimum), your stay includes one dinner (held only on Fridays, so book accordingly) and one experience, plus access to all yoga classes.
+Host-led experiences are held on a set schedule, usually Mondays or Wednesdays.
+You can express your preference in our guest survey.
 If you haven't purchased our package but would like to sign up for experiences, minuvida guests receive a 20 percent discount off a-la-carte experiences.
 See sample experience brochure

 how do i pick my experiences?